The Hottest Medical Technologies in 2022

 8. Smarter Pacemakers

-In 2021, pacemakers will get a little bit smarter.
+In 2021, pacemakers will get smarter.
 By enabling pacemakers with Bluetooth technology, they can be linked with smartphone-based mobile apps that patients better understand and utilize.
 That, in turn, will improve remote monitoring, and, as a result, patient outcomes.
 Medtronic, one of the largest medical technology companies in the world, has already rolled out its next-gen patient monitoring system for pacemakers.
 More will follow.

 9. A Lab on a Chip

 If it’s taking too long to get samples to the lab, why not bring the lab to the samples?
-That was the idea of researchers at Stanford University, who recently developed what they call “a lab on a chip” based on CRISPR enzyme Cas12.
+That was the idea of researchers at Stanford University, who recently developed “a lab on a chip” based on CRISPR enzyme Cas12.
 About half the size of a credit card, it contains a complex network of channels smaller than the width of a human hair and can deliver a coronavirus test’s results in under 30 minutes.

 10. Wearables With a Purpose